QingyuanWuNothing/QingyuanWuNothing.github.io/_pages/about.md

 ## About Me
 **My research interests always live in the field of Reinforcement Learning.**

-I am always available for internships or visiting scholarships related to Reinforcement Learning, please drop me an email if you are interested after reviewing my [CV](https://www.overleaf.com/read/nvmyzdtrzzny#21e99a).
+I am always available for internships or visiting scholarships related to **Reinforcement Learning**, please drop me an email if you are interested after reviewing my [CV](https://www.overleaf.com/read/nvmyzdtrzzny#21e99a).

+## Brief Bio

 * I am currently a first-year PhD student at the Department of Computer Science at the University of Liverpool, advised by [Prof. Chao Huang](https://chaohuang2018.github.io/).

 * From April 2022 to September 2023, I experienced a period of memorable working time in the P2 team of [Parametrix.AI](https://chaocanshu.cn/index-en.html).

-* Prior to the industrial experience, I earned my M.S. in Computer Science at the Nanjing University of Aeronautics and Astronautics in 2022, supervised by [Prof. Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).
+* Prior to the industrial experience, I earned my MEng in Computer Science at the Nanjing University of Aeronautics and Astronautics in 2022, supervised by [Prof. Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).

-* Before that, I also received my B.S. in Mathmatics at the Nanjing University of Aeronautics and Astronautics in 2019.
+* Before that, I also received my BS in Mathmatics at the Nanjing University of Aeronautics and Astronautics in 2019.

 ## Recent News